CameronBeneteau/Infected/README.md

 ## Results

-All-in-all, the project was a great success!
-We had an enjoyable time developing this game while learning Java and object-oriented programming.

-Even better: Our classmates and teachers had a great time fighting on the battlefield for ultimate bragging rights!

 We are extremely happy we were able to participate in MasseyHacks III to build this project.

 The 24-hour time constraint was easily the hardest but most enjoyable part of this experience.